QkThings/qkprogram/README.md

 ### TODO

-* arduino port is still incomplete (some issues with the timer ISR)
+* arduino port is still incomplete (some issues regarding the timer ISR, clean up and improve the code)
 * currently the makefiles are tested only on windows, linux may require some changes
 * specify a test in the makefile (e.g. TEST=test/main.c), otherwise a static library is created